 What does this mean for restaurants in Colorado?

-As long as tipped employees are paid full minimum wage (not tipped minimum wage) or more by the employer, the employer can decide how tips are distributed.
-This means that in Colorado tipped employees currently must make $9.30 an hour and $13.95 for overtime, or more (note- this rate will increase every January 1).
-If your tipped employees are paid at least this much, then you as the employer can decide how tips will be distributed and can share them with the back of house or managers, and the business can even keep some or all of the tips.
-Keep in mind, however, that we still have the requirement in Colorado statute, C.R.S. § 8-4-103 (6), allowing an employer to assert claim to, right of ownership in, or control over tips only if the employer posts a printed card at least 12 inches by 15 inches in size with letters one-half inch high in a conspicuous location at the place of business.
-The card must contain a notice to the general public that all tips or gratuities given by the patron are not the property of the employee, but instead belong to the employer.
+As long as tipped employees are paid the current full minimum wage (not tipped minimum wage) or more by the employer, the employer can decide how tips are distributed which includes back of house employees.
+We suggest that you do not include managers and owners in any tip pool because the rules are not entirely clear as to whether that is legal.
+Keep in mind that if an employer decides to distribute tips through a tip pool, Colorado requires the employer to post a printed card at least 12 inches by 15 inches with letters one-half inch high in a conspicuous location at the place of business.
+(Colorado statute, C.R.S. § 8-4-103 (6)) The card must contain a notice to the general public that all tips or gratuities given by the patron are not the property of the employee, but instead belong to the employer.
 If the employer does not post a printed card detailing tip ownership as described above, the employer may not exert any control over tips designated for an employee under Colorado law.
 For those of you who do business over the phone or email, such as the catering business in the Marlow case, you may want to include this same notice in your catering agreements as well.

 Is this permanent?

 We don’t know.
 A group of restaurants and trade associations (including the NRA) have petitioned the Supreme Court to take up the ORLA case.
 This case now directly contradicts it.
 If the Supreme Court decides to take up this issue and rules in a certain way, restaurants will have to go back to only sharing tips with regularly tipped employees.
 Currently, it is not clear if the Supreme Court is even going to take up the case and if they do, it could be years before there is a ruling.